-With a huge inventory of ski in, ski out condos, families will be especially pleased with the Big Sky lodging options.
-Here are Ski.com’s suggestions for families.
-To learn more call, or chat, with one of Ski.com’s knowledgeable Mountain Vacation Specialists.
+With a huge inventory of spacious ski in, ski out condos, lodges and mountain homes, Big Sky offers families ideal lodging options.
+Here are Ski.com’s suggestions for families:

 Novice families have an entire dedicated beginner section of the mountain at Moonlight Basin, between Derringer and Pony Express Lift.
 These trails weave around private homes and lodges, which makes for a fun and interesting experience.
 At Big Sky, beginner families can learn to ski in the “slow skiing” base area, which tends to be an uncrowded part of the mountain during the day.
 More experienced beginner families looking to warm up their legs should head to Southern Comfort High-Speed Quad lift.
 Once they’re ready they can take the Swift Current High-Speed Quad lift for exceptional, center-stage views of Lone Peak.
 Be sure to get a family photo.
 Jay Walk trail access a handful of green circle trails, so beginner families can pick their way down.

 You’ll be hard-pressed to find better intermediate skiing than Big Sky.
-Over 60-percent of their terrain is designated at intermediate to advanced intermediate.
+More than 60 percent of the resort's terrain is designated at intermediate to advanced intermediate.
 Combine that with Big Sky, and Moonlight Basin’s, uncrowned reputation, and intermediate families will want to return year after year.
 Expert families should take Big Sky’s Lone Peak Tram to the summit for a family photo.
 From the peak’s 11,166-foot summit, experts have world-class terrain options off of Lone Peak’s many bowls, chutes, and steeps.
 Expert families with extreme skiing experience and the Biggest Skiing in the World lift tickets can access Moonlight Basin’s famed double-black Deep Water bowl from the Lone Peak summit.